DevOps Is Not a Side Task

 Phase 3: Make the platform repeatable

-Only after Phase 1 and 2 are solid would I invest in broader platform work.
+Only after those basics feel solid would I spend more energy on broader platform work.

 What startups should stop doing

 Treating platform work like part-time cleanup.
-If pipeline maintenance keeps losing to feature tickets every sprint, nobody actually owns it.
-It’s a favor, not a job.
+If pipeline maintenance loses to feature tickets every sprint, then nobody truly owns it.

 Keep it simple, keep it honest

-If budget or headcount is tight, don’t pretend you already have mature DevOps.
+If budget or headcount is tight, do not pretend the platform is more mature than it is.
 Keep the stack simpler.
-Narrow the change surface.
-Automate the highest-risk steps first.
-Be clear about what’s not solved yet.
+Reduce the risky manual steps first.
+Be honest about what is still not solved.

 Simple and honest beats sophisticated and fragile.

-The goal isn’t to look good in architecture diagrams.
-It’s to make production boring.
-If a startup wants that, platform work needs real ownership.
-Not a side quest attached to whoever still has calendar space.
+The goal is not to look mature in an architecture diagram.
+The goal is to make production boring enough that people can move quickly without holding their breath every release.
+If a startup wants that outcome, the work needs real ownership, not a side quest attached to whoever still has a little room on the sprint board.